Kathy Clugston: Biography

 As well as being a ukulele player who made a documentary for Radio 4 in 2009 she came up with the idea for "Radio4minus1letter", taking a radio programme title and dropping a single letter to create a new title, while using Twitter.
 The idea led to a book, A Brief History of Tim: The World Minus One Letter: Clugston reads the latest creations on Broadcasting House.

 In the autumn of 2014, the Watermill Theatre, Newbury, Berkshire, staged the premier production of her musical comedy But First This: A Musical Homage to Radio 4 starring Michael Fenton Stevens as John Humphrys.

 Clugston is the female voice on the Tom Tom traffic, navigation and mapping product.
 She reads articles for the audio edition of The Economist.
 In late 2015, she began presenting The Radio 4 in Four Podcast, a weekly podcast for the channel.

 In April 2016, in an article in The Daily Telegraph and a programme "The Neglected Sense" on Radio Four, Clugston revealed that she has suffered since childhood from anosmia, the lack of a sense of smell.

 Clugston chairs the BBC Radio 4 series Gardeners' Question Time, having replaced Eric Robson in May 2019.

 Clugston also presents "The Ticket", an arts programme, on BBC Radio Ulster.

+In 2025, along with Rob Stepney, Clugston published Good, Occasionally Rhyming: A celebration of the Shipping Forecast in poetry and prose (August Books, ISBN 978-1835983300).
+The TLSs reviewer described it as "a worthwhile anthology hidden in a lavatory book".